Table of Contents

 - Above the diaphragm, it is called an epiphrenic diverticulum

 Zenker’s diverticulum is the most common type of diverticulum.
 It represents 70% of all cases of diverticula, followed by traction diverticula (20%) and epiphrenic diverticula (10%).
 Zenker’s diverticulum mostly affects older men.

 Symptoms of Esophageal Diverticula

 Dysphagia and regurgitation

-Especially large diverticula bring on complaints.
-Patients complain of dysphagia, retrosternal pain, feeling of pressure and nightly regurgitation of undigested food residues.
-The latter is connected to risks of aspiration and pneumonia.
-Deposition of food residues in the bulges leads to fetid halitosis.
-Some patients describe a “gurgling” sound while drinking.
+Large diverticula are accompanied by symptoms.
+Patients complain of dysphagia, retrosternal pain, feelings of pressure, and nightly regurgitation of undigested food residue.
+The latter is associated with risks of aspiration and pneumonia.
+The deposition of food residue in the diverticulum may lead to halitosis.
+Some patients describe a ‘gurgling’ sound when they drink.

 Diagnosis of Esophageal Diverticula

-The diagnostic method of choice is an esophageal bolus swallow test.
-Due to the possible presence of a perforation it is recommended to use a water-soluble contrast medium, as there’s a risk of mediastinitis or peritonitis upon exit from the esophagus when using barium.
-X-ray images most often clearly show the accumulation of contrast agent in the protuberances and allow a precise differentiation of the diverticula according to their location.
-Traction diverticula usually feature “ear-like” outgrowths, while pulsion diverticula are mainly sack-shaped.
+The diagnostic method of choice for identifying diverticula is an esophageal bolus swallow test.
+X-ray images often clearly show the accumulation of contrast agents in protuberances, allowing the precise differentiation of diverticula according to their location.
+Traction diverticula usually feature ‘ear-like’ outgrowths, whereas pulsion diverticula are mainly sack-shaped.

-In order to be able to exclude other causes for the symptoms (carcinoma?) an endoscopy should always be carried out as well.
-However, care must be taken, as the mucous membrane in the area of diverticula wall is particularly prone to perforation.
+To exclude other possible causes of symptoms, endoscopy should be performed as well.
+However, care must be taken because the mucous membranes near diverticula are particularly prone to perforation.